spmfox/presentations/podman-quadlet-ansible/podman-quadlet-ansible.md

     Image=docker.io/library/wordpress:latest
     AutoUpdate=registry

-- [Unit]: here we ask for other systemd services that should start, and what order to start them in - we also tie this service to `wordpress-pod.service`
+- [Unit]: we are asking for other systemd services that should start, and what order to start them in - we also tie this service to `wordpress-pod.service`
-- [Container]: this is the Podman configuration for the container - name, environment variables, image path are all defined here
+- [Container]: Podman configuration for the container - name, environment variables, image path are all defined here

 ---
 ## Getting started with Quadlet